lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 }
 ```

-The purpose of this `@Configuration` class is to create a `GraphQL` instance to that GraphQL Java uses.
-Further set up is not required as it will be picked up by Spring Boot's auto-configuration.
+The purpose of this `@Configuration` class is to create a `GraphQL` instance that GraphQL Java uses.
+Further setup is not required as it will be picked up by Spring Boot's auto-configuration.

-The first step of creating the `GraphQL` instance requires reading the application's GraphQL schema. `SchemaParser.parse` can take in `File`s, `InputStream`s, `Reader`s or `String`s which it parses (as the class name suggests) and returns a `TypeDefinitionRegistry` to be used later.
+The first step of creating the `GraphQL` instance requires reading the application's GraphQL schema. `SchemaParser.parse` can take in `File`s, `InputStream`s, `Reader`s or `String`s, which it parses (as the class name suggests) and returns a `TypeDefinitionRegistry` to be used later.
 In this application, the schema is defined in a resource file which gets fed into `SchemaParser.parse`.
 This is what allows the GraphQL library to understand incoming queries and what can or cannot be handled.

 The `DataFetcher`s are then registered with a `RuntimeWiring` instance (through a `RuntimeWiring.Builder` returned by `RuntimeWiring.newRuntimeWiring`).
 Every time I mentioned "gets the `DataFetcher` associated to the field", this is where the association actually happens.
 I can stop hand waving all the time now since you've seen the code.